 Now, let’s talk about how to pick a CPU, because it isn’t as simple as you might think.
 While you can stack rank them based on the number of cores and compute power, buying the most powerful one you can afford may not be worth the money.
 Realistically, you want to buy a processor that’s just powerful enough to let your GPU rip at full power.
 If you’re building an extremely powerful gaming rig, you should pick up for our favorite CPU at the moment, the Intel Core i9-9900-K, so you can get the most out of our favorite graphics card, Nvidia RTX 2080 Ti.
 Rocking an overpowered processor with a middle of the road CPU isn’t necessarily going to net you better performance while playing games, so it’s probably not worth spending more than you have to.
 Don’t worry, we’ve recommended CPUs at many different price points to help you find the sweet spot between power and price.

 The best CPU for gaming in 2019

-The fastest processor for games, streaming, and more
+The fastest Intel processor for games, streaming, and more

 Cores: 8 | Threads: 16 | Base Clock: 3.6GHz | Turbo Clock: 5.0GHz | Overclocking: Yes, 4.9-5.0GHz typical | L3 Cache: 16MB | TDP: 95W | PCIe 3.0 lanes: 16

 The best processor can mean a lot of things.
-For pure gaming, the Core i9-9900K is overkill, unless you're planning on an extreme build with a top-tier graphics card.
-For those that do more than just playing games, however, the Core i9-9900K reigns as the overall king of performance.
-It's the fastest mainstream CPU for the LGA1151 platform, period.
+For pure gaming, the Intel Core i9-9900K is overkill, unless you're planning on an extreme build with a top-tier graphics card.
+For those that do more than just play games, however, the Core i9-9900K is Intel's fastest mainstream CPU, period.

 Excellent gaming performance at a lower price